bguiz/qryq/doco/present/markdown/present.md

 - Instead of making multiple XHR requests to each RESTful API endpoints
   - and assemble them together by hand on the client
-- Invoke qryq API endpoint, and it assembles and excutes the multiple requests
+- Invoke qryq API endpoint, and it assembles and executes the multiple requests
   - Single XHR request-response pair
 - Dev productivity + Bandwidth savings
   - Only if your server is in JS <sup>&lowast;</sup>